How To Make an eCommerce Business Plan

 4. It gives you a better idea of what you know and don’t know.

 Taken together, these 4 reasons will save you tons of time, money, and heartache in the long run.
-So, let’s stop putting it off and get this business plan started.
+So, let’s stop putting it off and get this eCommerce business plan started.

-Get Started: 1-Page eCommerce Business Plan
+1-Page eCommerce Business Plan

 To start out, we’re going to use the business model canvas.
 It’s a strategic planning tool developed by a Swiss business theorist by the name of Alexander Osterwalder, and it’s basically a 1-page business plan.